JHaller27/des-sim/index.md

 Run with `python3 ./des-sim.py`

-Key and plaintext input format can be in binary, octal, or hexadecimal.
+Key and plaintext input format can be in binary, octal, decimal, or hexadecimal.
 * Binary: Prefix `0b`
 * Octal: Prefix `0o`
+* Decimal: No prefix
 * Hexadecimal: Prefix `0x`